chapel-lang/chapel/doc/rst/technotes/libraries.rst

 LLVM
 ----

 LLVM support with ``--library`` is currently a work-in-progress.
-For the current release, it is only supported for C with a subset of the flags, and does not support arrays.
+For the 1.19 release, it is only supported for C with a subset of the flags, and does not support arrays.
 It also does not fully work with ``--dynamic`` compilation.
 We expect to extend this support in later releases.

 .. _Exporting Symbols: